 Do the students know what you know about the program?

-Have you developed an emergency contact sheet, which includes on–campus contacts, the press, student relations and any other necessary bodies like government?
+Have you developed an emergency contact sheet, which includes on–campus contacts, the press, student relations, and any other necessary bodies like the government?

 Do you require written status or progress reports from your overseas partners or staff?

 According to Aalberts & Rhodes, "to protect the institution and its staff, it is vital that campus-based administrators and advisers, as well as those who travel overseas to lead programs to understand what defines appropriate and inappropriate personal and professional behavior’ on campus (often formally stated in handbooks) also applies overseas" (NAFSA’s Guide to Education Abroad for Advisers and Administrators, Second Edition, 363-364).
 It is extremely important that as an advisor or administrator you are aware of the campus process in the event of legal action.
 Obtaining personal liability is an issue to consider; you may want to discuss this with the university council.